Azhar Suhail: Education and journalistic career

 He received his early education in his native village with religious atmosphere at home.
 His father (Ghulam Ahmed) taught him Persian.
 For further studies he went to Lahore to Islamia College (Urdu: اسلامیہ کالج) is a group of three colleges in Lahore, Punjab, Pakistan affiliated with the University of Punjab and Punjab University Oriental College (commonly known as Oriental College, is an old institution of Oriental studies in Lahore).
 While still a student at Islamia College, Lahore, he worked two jobs, one for weekly Chattan as sub editor with then famous Agha Shorish Kashmiri (scholar, writer, debater, and leader of the Majlis-e-Ahrar-e-Islam party).
 He also wrote columns for then famous newspaper Kohistan.
 In between jobs, he worked in different departments of the government, but never left the pen alone.

 He moved to Islamabad in 1977.
 He worked there for Daily Jang, Nawa-i-Waqt, and Daily Pakistan as magazine editor, chief reporter, journalist, and editor.
 Time to time.
 He received best reporter award from All Pakistan Newspapers Society.
 While he was working in between these newspapers.

 He wrote 5 books Agencion ki Hakumat, Sazishon ka daur, Pir pagara ki kahani Kuch unki Kuch meri zabaani, Sindhri Sey Ojheri Camp Tak, General Zia ke giyarah sal.

 In 1994 he started working as DG (Director General) a BPS-22 grade officer, the highest civil servant for Associated Press of Pakistan (APP) a government-operated national news agency of Pakistan.
 While serving for APP, he hosted a news show Muqabil Hai Aaina daily on PTV.

 Death

 He died at 48 in London on 13 October 1997.

+And was buried by the side of his parents in Narang Mandi.